 With obvious benefits like these – how come it is not yet implemented industry-wide?

 – Well, I guess several factors.
 For one, some are mistaking digitization for digitalization.
 Whereas digitization is the process of converting information into a digital format, digitalization is about using new technologies to plan, prepare for, and drill smarter for better and cheaper operations and do things that was not possible before.
-The former is a tech project, and the ladder is a change project.
+The former is a tech project, and the latter is a change project.

 Moreover, on the boards and drill floors of E&P companies, there is still a majority of digital immigrants.
 Digitalization is a company-wide transformation – you need everyone from the board to the drill floor – and anyone in between – on board to be successful.